GriffithUniLibrary/redcap-intro/docs/04-logic/04-stop-actions.md

 Stop Actions don’t support ending the survey based on multiple conditions (e.g. `[Age] > 45 AND [Diabetes] = YES)` but you may be able to achieve a similar result using a combination of Branching and Stop Actions.
 {:. .note }

+Stop Action cannot be tested in the Preview mode.
+{: .highlight }